-Albany-based Backseat Bullets consider themselves the noisiest band from the Capital District, and that moniker is on the spot.
-Zac Geddies (Guitar/vocals) and Jeremy Lopez (Drums/Vocals) are joined by Matt Spinner (The Northway) on “Bonnie and Clyde,” the latest single from the shoe gaze trio that combines grunge, punk and emo-pop with ease.
+Albany’s Backseat Bullets consider themselves the noisiest band from the Capital District and that moniker is on the spot on “Bonnie Meets Clyde,” the latest single from the shoe gaze trio that combines grunge, punk and emo-pop with ease.

 Geddies says of the track: “‘Bonnie Meets Clyde’ was one of four or five songs I had written and taken real Lo-fi crappy recordings of in my dorm room spring semester of my freshman year.
 It was the result of the convergence between a bunch of new artists and musical styles I had been getting into, some pretty obscure and interesting stuff.
 For the longest time the melody and later, the lyrics (mainly about all the antics love inspires), of the song played as a soundtrack for my life, something I would whistle or hum to myself on the way to class.
 After classes ended for Jeremy (Lopez) and I and we were back home for the summer practicing for the string of shows and small weekend tours we had coming up we would work on the song here and there but it was never something that took the spotlight.